pulumi/pulumi-tf-provider-boilerplate/SETUP.md

 The default configuration is designed for third-party use and will need to be adjusted for Pulumi internal providers.

+### CI Management

+When you have set up your provider with this template, your `.github/workflows` folder will contain a `resync-build.yml` Workflow which runs a once-a week cronjob to upgrade the workflow files to match the latest process for Pulumi providers.

+The Workflow will open a pull request so you can review the changes, make adjustments to your `.ci-mgmt.yaml` config file, and merge.

+We recommend setting `PULUMI_PROVIDER_AUTOMATION_TOKEN` to a token with Write scope permissions on your repository so that acceptance tests run on these automated pull requests.

+Documentation for the settings available in `.ci-mgmt.yaml` is a work in progress, but the [source code comments](https://github.com/pulumi/ci-mgmt/blob/master/provider-ci/internal/pkg/config.go) or [default config descriptions](https://github.com/pulumi/ci-mgmt/blob/master/provider-ci/internal/pkg/templates/defaults.config.yaml) may be useful.

 ## Final Steps

 1. Ensure all required configurations (API keys, etc.) are documented in README-PROVIDER.md.